opsfolio/resource-surveillance/support/sql-aide/README.md

 ## Notebook Cells for Script Storage & Execution Tracking

-The `stored_notebook_cell` table serves as a comprehensive repository to store and manage SQL scripts of all kinds, including but not limited to:
+The `code_notebook_cell` table serves as a comprehensive repository to store and manage SQL scripts of all kinds, including but not limited to:

 - `SQL DDL`: For database structure modifications such as `CREATE`, `ALTER`, and